 Even though technically not a “son” of Port Elizabeth, having been born in Aberdeen in Scotland, John Paterson’s influence on Port Elizabeth was profound.
-Amongst his numerous achievements was the establishment of the Eastern Province Herald, now called simply The Herald.
+Amongst his numerous achievements was the establishment of the Eastern Province Herald, now simply called The Herald.

 Main picture: John Paterson

 What must John Paterson’s first impressions have been of Port Elizabeth when he and friend Joseph Reid first stepped off the schooner Louisa on 22nd June 1841 in Port Elizabeth?
-Instead of a disembarking in a harbour, the Louisa dropped anchor far out on the Bay.
+Instead of disembarking in a harbour, the Louisa dropped anchor far out on the Bay.
 As the pair stood on the deck admiring the miles of sandy beaches to north and south and the huge sand dunes between a ravine and Cape Recife, they noticed a tiny surf boat from the P.E.
 Boating Company making its way out to their vessel.
 Presently the finely honed Mfengu surfboatmen, assisted them aboard.

 At the puny half-built jetty, the town’s first vain attempt at a proper harbour, they clambered out.
 What greeted them was not a smaller version of Cape Town but rather a sandy wind-blown town with the appearance of an unkempt sleeper wakening from a slumber.
 The High Street, the main street, did not deserve such a grandiloquent name.
-Instead it exposed open gulleys, cracks and pot holes, all designed to trip up the unwary while it was lined with an array of shops and hovels and goats and pigs roamed at will.
+Instead it exposed open gullies, cracks and pot holes, all designed to trip up the unwary while it was lined with an array of shops and hovels and goats and pigs roaming at will.

 Instead they headed south towards Scorey’s Hotel where the landlord, Captain Scorey, waited to welcome the strangers to the town.
-Paterson’s companion, Joseph Reid now took leave of him and proceeded onto Somerset East by the first wagon available.
+Paterson’s companion, Joseph Reid now took leave of him and proceeded onto Somerset East by the first ox-wagon available.

 Famed for his kindly hospitality, Captain Evatt would undoubtedly have been among the first to call upon Paterson, followed by the Rev Adam Robson, his new boss.